DeekshaM7/CodeTech_DS_T1/README.md

 ### Project (TASK 2): PREDICTIVE MODELING WITH LINEAR REGRESSION

 ### Objective:
 Implement a simple linear regression model using a dataset with continuous target variables.
 Split the data into training and testing sets, train the model on the training data, evaluate its performance using metrics like mean squared error or R-squared, and make predictions on the test set.
-Visualize the regression line and actual vs. predicted values to assess the model's accuracy
+Visualize the regression line and actual vs. predicted values to assess the model's accuracy.

+### Key Activities:
+1. Comprehend the Dataset: Identify features and target variables, learn about data kinds, and comprehend the data's context.
+2. Data Cleaning: Remove missing values, outliers, and duplicates.
+Convert category variables to numerical form if necessary.
+3. Feature Engineering: Add new features or modify existing ones to improve model performance.
+This could include interaction terms, polynomial features, or scaling numerical features.
+4. Train-Test Split: Divide the data into training and testing sets to assess model performance on previously unseen data.
+A typical proportion is 80/20 or 70/30.
+5. Choose and train the model: Create a simple linear regression model with the training data.
+6. Hyperparameter Tuning: Change model parameters (if any) to increase performance; nevertheless, simple linear regression often has few tuning parameters.
+7. Performance metrics: To evaluate the model, use measures such as Mean Squared Error (MSE) and R-squared (R²).
+These metrics provide information about the model's accuracy and explanatory power.
+8. Residual Analysis: Examine the residuals (differences between actual and anticipated values) for patterns that suggest model flaws, such as heteroscedasticity or nonlinearity.
+9. Predictions for Test Data: Use the trained model to forecast the target variable for the test set, then compare it to the actual values.
+10. Visualize the results: Plot the regression line and the actual against projected values.
+Visualize residuals to better understand the model's fit and detect any anomalies or patterns.

+### Inferences from the entire Project:
+1. Understanding the Relationship of Variables:
+Linear regression measures the degree and direction of the association between independent variables and the target variable.
+The coefficients show how much the target variable changes as a one-unit change in the predictor.
+2. Model Evaluation and Interpretation:
+R-squared (R²) indicates how much of the target variable's variance is explained by the model.
+A greater R² indicates a better fit, but not necessarily causation.
+Mean Squared Error (MSE): Determines the average squared difference between actual and forecasted values.
+Lower MSE indicates higher predicting accuracy.
+3. Residue Analysis:
+Helps discover model assumptions such as linearity and homoscedasticity (constant error variance).
+Patterns in residuals may indicate opportunities for model improvement or the need for more complicated models.
+4. Limitations of Simple Linear Regression:
+Real-world data frequently has numerous factors influencing the target variable.
+Simple linear regression may not capture complicated relationships, resulting in underfitting or inaccurate predictions.

+This study shows how linear regression may be applied in real-world circumstances to forecast sales, costs, and other continuous outcomes.
+The insights provided can help to shape corporate decisions and strategy.